Created by Eshom Nelms and Ian Nelms

 The problem is that Mike’s not a very good detective, sober or not.
 Dressed in an ill-fitting black suit, sporting an unruly mop of dark hair that keeps falling over his bloodshot eyes and apparently making it up as he goes, he’s the antithesis of everything the well-dressed private detective ought to be, and he doesn’t care who knows it.

 But try to look away from him, as he goes through his paces.
 Can’t be done.

-Even when it turns out the woman was no angel -- she was a junkie, a prostitue and a thief whose own family had given up on her years ago.
-The only one who seems to care is her grandfather, a control-freak asshole (played by the always sturdy Robert Forster), eager to avenge her death, which he seems to take as a personal affront more than anything.
+Even when it turns out the woman was no angel — she was a junkie, a prostitue and a thief whose own family had given up on her years ago.
+The only one who seems to care is her grandfather, a control-freak asshole (played by the always dependable Robert Forster), who seems to take as a personal affront more than anything.

 As plots go, it’s a little underwritten, but there’s a satisfyingly raw, retro 60s/70s vibe here; a head-on collision between the Coen Brothers and Quentin Tarrantino, and the acting and the jacked-up action sequences are good enough to cover up a multitude of thin spots.
 And the recurring use of “Good Times,” a woozy confessional ode to self-pity from Eric Burdon and the Animals which serves as a sort of musical leitmotif, brings it all home.

-Not as good as it could have been, but way better than it could have been.
+Not as good as it could have been, but way better than it should have been.

 - “Most mornings I’m about as worthless as a park bench in hell.”